jerrycyng/Customer-Behaviour-Prediction-with-Machine-Learning-and-SHAP-Interpretation/README.md

 # Project Context
 The data is related with direct marketing campaigns of a Portuguese banking institution.
 The classification goal is to predict if the client will subscribe a term deposit.

-This dataset is downloaded from https://archive.ics.uci.edu/ml/datasets/Bank+Marketing.
+This dataset is downloaded from https://archive.ics.uci.edu/ml/datasets/Bank+Marketing and you can download it here as well.

 ## Attribute Information